Fidel Castro: Reception and legacy

 Historian and journalist Richard Gott considered Castro to be "one of the most extraordinary political figures of the twentieth century", commenting that he had become a "world hero in the mould" of Giuseppe Garibaldi to people throughout the developing world for his anti-imperialist efforts.
 Balfour stated that Castro's story had "few parallels in contemporary history", for there existed no other "Third World[sic] leader" in the second half of the twentieth century who held "such a prominent and restless part on the international stage" or remained head of state for such a long period.
 Bourne described Castro as "an influential world leader" who commanded "great respect" from individuals of all political ideologies across the developing world.

-Canadian Prime Minister Justin Trudeau described Castro as a "remarkable leader" and a "larger than life leader who served his people."
-The European Commission President Jean-Claude Juncker said that Castro "was a hero for many."
-Russian President Vladimir Putin described Castro as both "a sincere and reliable friend of Russia" and a "symbol of an era", while Chinese Communist Party general secretary Xi Jinping similarly referred to him as "a close comrade and a sincere friend" to China.
-Indian Prime Minister Narendra Modi termed him "one of the most iconic personalities of the 20th century" and a "great friend", while South African President Jacob Zuma praised Castro for aiding black South Africans in "our struggle against apartheid".
-He was awarded a wide variety of awards and honours from foreign governments and was cited as an inspiration for foreign leaders like Ahmed Ben Bella and Nelson Mandela, who subsequently awarded him South Africa's highest civilian award for foreigners, the Order of Good Hope.
+Canadian prime minister Justin Trudeau described Castro as a "remarkable leader" and a "larger than life leader who served his people."
+The European Commission president Jean-Claude Juncker said that Castro "was a hero for many."
+Russian president Vladimir Putin described Castro as both "a sincere and reliable friend of Russia" and a "symbol of an era", while Chinese Communist Party general secretary Xi Jinping similarly referred to him as "a close comrade and a sincere friend" to China.

+Indian prime minister Narendra Modi termed him "one of the most iconic personalities of the 20th century" and a "great friend", while South African president Jacob Zuma praised Castro for aiding black South Africans in "our struggle against apartheid".
+He was awarded a wide variety of awards and honours from foreign governments and was cited as an inspiration for foreign leaders like Ahmed Ben Bella and Nelson Mandela, who awarded him South Africa's highest civilian award for foreigners, the Order of Good Hope.
 The biographer Volker Skierka stated that "he will go down in history as one of the few revolutionaries who remained true to his principles".

-In Cuba

-Following Castro's death, Cuba's government announced that it would be passing a law prohibiting the naming of "institutions, streets, parks or other public sites, or erecting busts, statues or other forms of tribute" in honour of the late Cuban leader in keeping with his wishes to prevent an extensive cult of personality from developing around him.